AdobeDocs/experience-manager-cloud-service.en/help/forms/supporting-new-language-localization.md

 ---
-title: Add support for new locales to an adaptive form
-seo-title: Learn to add support for new locales to your adaptive forms
+title: How to add support for new locales to an adaptive form?
 description: AEM Forms allow you to add new locales for localizing adaptive forms.
 English (en), Spanish (es), French (fr), Italian (it), German (de), Japanese (ja), Portuguese-Brazilian (pt-BR), Chinese (zh-CN), Chinese-Taiwan (zh-TW), and Korean (ko-KR) locales.
-seo-description: AEM Forms allows you to add new locales for localizing adaptive forms.
-We support 10 locales out of the box curently, as  "en","fr","de","ja","pt-br","zh-cn","zh-tw","ko-kr","it","es".
 exl-id: 4c7d6caa-1adb-4663-933f-b09129b9baef
 ---
 # Supporting new locales for Adaptive Forms localization {#supporting-new-locales-for-adaptive-forms-localization}